 7. Finally, plan a trip

 So we might not be able to take a vacation anytime soon, but we sure can plan.
-It’s essential to have something to look forward to during these tough times.
-You won’t be able to pick dates yet, but you can plan all the tiny details.
+Having something to look forward to is essential during these challenging times.
+You won’t be able to pick dates yet, but you can arrange all the tiny details.
 Then as soon as we get the green light, we can click book now, grab our passport and go!